seinecle/mk99/docs/generated-html/subdir/localisation_temp_pdf.md

 For example, the table above could not be queried for "get all customers living in a 10 miles radius around Rotterdam".

 //ST: !
-So how to store geospatial data in a way that makes it easy to retrieve?
+So how to store ((geospatial data)) in a way that makes it easy to retrieve?

-//ST: !
-==== b.
+=== b.
 Solutions to store and retrieve geospatial data
-//ST: !

 1. SQL solutions

 Even if SQL does not perform well on geospatial data "out of the box", extra modules have been developed to deal with it.